evelinsl/EveTracker/README.md

 Tracking can be toggled by clicking the item.

-Point "ApiLocationEndpoint" to you api endpoint for storage of your where abouts.
+Point `ApiLocationEndpoint` to you api endpoint for storage of your where abouts.

 # API Processing

 How you process the tracking data is up to you.
 The posted payload is an CSV string containing location and region data:

 `x,y,parcelname,regionname`

+## Todo

+- Add to the `z` payload
+- Add locking

 ## License